Van Howard

-Van Howard (born Clifton Howard Vandevender; March 1, 1929 - October 2, 2012) was an American country music singer, songwriter and guitarist.
+Van Howard (born Clifton Howard Vandevender; March 1, 1929 - October 2, 2012) was an American country music singer, songwriter, and guitarist.
 He is best known as the front man for Ray Price from 1954 through 1958 with Price's band, The Cherokee Cowboys.

 Personal life

 Howard was born into a musical family in Grady, New Mexico, some 35 miles north of Clovis).
 Howard grew up on a so-called 'dry land' farm during The Great Depression with an older brother and sister, learning responsibility at a young age.
-His family life was centered around school, basketball and the country church where often he sang and played.
-His mother taught him a few guitar chords when he was about 8 that opened an entirely new world for him.
-The family tuned into WSM Radio's Grand Ole Opry every Saturday night on a battery-powered radio, exposing Howard to the country hits while dreamed of someday performing.
+His family life was centered around school, basketball, and the country church, where he often sang and played.
+His mother taught him a few guitar chords when he was about eight, which opened an entirely new world for him.
+The family tuned into WSM Radio's Grand Ole Opry every Saturday night on a battery-powered radio, exposing Howard to the country hits while he dreamed of someday performing.

 When Howard was 13, an uncle sponsored a Saturday radio program heard over KICA in Clovis, featuring Howard playing guitar and singing, and filling mailed-in requests.
 He began singing more and more for special events, as well as school and church.
 A serious scholastic athlete, Howard played basketball through high school, making several all-star teams.
-He was recruited by Eastern New Mexico University, but during his first game tripped and broke an ankle.
+He was recruited by Eastern New Mexico University, but during his first game, he tripped and broke an ankle.
 Sidelined from the sport, the University asked him to join a choral group which promoted the college.
 At the end of the year, Howard returned to Clovis and began working in a local bank, though he still regularly sang on weekends and evenings.